-The nirvana of a trading system is that it would need to perform well and need little “user interpretation” for it to function.
-This would mean using “trading robots” or a mechanical method.
+The nirvana of a trading system is that it would need to perform well and have little user interpretation to function.
+This could mean using trading robots or a mechanical method.

 A good investing process will have the following important elements.

-- A sound stock trading system will need to be backtested to prove that it worked in the past.
-This would give us an element of proof that the logic upon which we base our assumptions are functional.
+• A sound stock trading system will need to be backtested to prove that it worked in the past.
+This would prove that the logic we base our assumptions on is functional.

-- Automation of the technical indicators scan will also narrow the list to focus on our preferred candidates.
+• Automating the technical indicators scan will narrow the list to focus on our preferred candidates.

 2. Build a Foundation of Knowledge

 Take a high-quality stock market training course.
-This site has a FREE 10 module Stock Market Training Course, covering fundamental and technical analysis.
-For help choosing a quality stock market education, read this Stock Market Training Review.
+This site has a FREE 10-module Stock Market Training Course covering fundamental and technical analysis.
+Read this Stock Market Training Review to help choose a quality education.

 3. Decide if You Trade Short-Term or Invest Long-term

-If you have the time to immerse yourself in the Stock Market fully, you might want to trade shorter timeframes (days to weeks), for example.
+If you have the time to immerse yourself fully in the stock market, you might want to trade shorter timeframes (days to weeks).
 Day trading comes, of course, with its own set of higher risks.
-If you have a full-time job and less free time available, you may want to trade longer timeframes and only monitor your stocks weekly.
+If you have a full-time job and less free time, you may want to trade longer timeframes and only monitor your stocks weekly.

-There is, of course, no solid proof that day trading with its higher risk actually yields better results than long-term investing.
+There is, of course, no solid proof that day trading with higher risk yields better results than long-term investing.

 4. Choose Your Stock Markets & Timezone